sarafen/charlie/README.md

 * [X] Make Feed Looper themeable with mustache parts (load feed object)
 * [X] Add Post Dates as parts of file titles? (other ideas?) (used frontmatter as solution)
 * [X] Update Feed Loop to match regular Content Looper. (merged into single looper)
+* [X] More OOP and Class usage, omit orphaned functions or group into master toolbox class.